4 reviews

 18 KM

-This morning you say farewell to Ponte de Lima, crossing the impressive Romanesque-Gothic bridge over the river Lima with its 22 arches.
-Arriving on the far side,' the way' will soon take you into the work of rural Portugal as you walk towards the farming parish of Arcozelo and onwards to the small village Labruja.
-Here, the landscape once again begins to change as you make your way uphill through tranquil tree covered scenery, passing the Cruz dos Franceses to reach the top of your climb.
-With the most demanding part of your way achieved you have time to take a moment to appreciate how far you have already come before you take an easy walk to your accommodation for the evening and a welcoming cold drink.
+This morning you say farewell to Ponte de Lima as you cross the river using the impressive 22-arch Romanesque-Gothic bridge.
+Arriving on the far side, the Way soon takes you into rural Portugal as you walk towards the farming parish of Arcozelo and onwards to the small village of Labruja.
+Here the landscape begins to change once again as you make your way uphill through tranquil tree-covered scenery, passing the Cruz dos Franceses, to reach the top of your climb.
+With the most demanding part of your Way achieved, it is time to take a moment to appreciate how far you have come before you make the easy walk to your accommodation for the night and enjoy a refreshing cool drink.

 Accommodation